fbereilh/spanish-word-embeddings/README.md

 ### Using the Embeddings in Python

-Here's a complete script to download and use the embeddings:
+First, here's the core functionality to download and load the embeddings:

 ```python
 import os